-Today's pet owners are demanding higher levels of healthcare for their pets.
+Today’s pet owners are demanding higher levels of healthcare for their pets.
 This demand has necessitated the emergence of veterinary specialists who focus on a specific healthcare services, similar to those in human medicine (e.g., cardiologists, radiologists, surgeons, internists, dentists).
 Dentistry is one of over twenty veterinary healthcare specialties recognized by the American Veterinary Medical Association (AVMA).
 The American Veterinary Dental College (AVDC) was established in 1988 and is the veterinary specialty organization in North America that certifies veterinary dental specialist.
 Dr. Stephen Galloway is a Diplomate of the American Veterinary Dental College (AVDC) with board-certification in the Non Species Specific/Small Animal Dentistry and Equine Specialties.
 He is also a Fellow of the Academy of Veterinary Dentistry.

 A Diplomate of the American Veterinary Dental College (DAVDC) is a veterinarian who has been certified by the AVDC as having demonstrated specialist knowledge and clinical expertise in veterinary dentistry and oral & sinus surgery as a result of completing specialty training requirements and having successfully passed the AVDC certification examinations.
 The AVDC certification process is the only veterinary specialty certification program recognized by the veterinary profession and by state regulation in North America.
 Dr. Stephen is a Board Certified Veterinary Dental Specialist in both the Non-Species Specific/Small Animal and the Equine Dentistry Specialties.